bryanlusse/ml-projects/text-clustering/README.md

 This folder hosts a projects that performs unsupervised text clustering on a news headlines dataset.
 The data comes from the [News Category Dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset), which contains approximately 200k news headlines from the years 2012 to 2018 obtained from [The Huffington Post](https://www.huffingtonpost.com/).

 Unsupervised clustering is clustering without using truth labels to optimize your model.
 This can be helpful when trying to make sense of a lot of data, and gathering information on large groups in the data.
 Although the dataset *does* have truth labels, I decided not to use them as an added challenge.
-Other ML projects will make use of truth labels for classification..
+Other ML projects will make use of truth labels for classification.

 ## :carpentry_saw: Preprocessing